google/santa/Docs/index.md

 * [santa-driver](details/santa-driver.md): A macOS kernel extension that participates in `execve()` decisions.
 * [santad](details/santad.md): A user-land root daemon that makes decisions on behalf of santa-driver requests.
-* [santactl](details/santactl.md): A user-land anonymous daemon that communicates with a sync-server for configurations and policies. santactl can also be used to by a user to manually configure Santa when not using a sync-server.
+* [santactl](details/santactl.md): A user-land anonymous daemon that communicates with a sync server for configurations and policies. santactl can also be used to by a user to manually configure Santa when not using a sync server.
 * [santa-gui](details/santa-gui.md): A user-land GUI daemon that displays notifications when an `execve()` is blocked.
 * [santabs](details/santabs.md): A user-land root daemon that finds Mach-O binaries within a bundle and creates events for them.